democritus-project/d8s-dates/README.md

 If you want to contribute to this project, make sure you have [docker][docker] and [docker-compose][docker-compose] installed (if you don't see: [installing docker][docker-install]).

-Once you have docker installed, you should [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) and [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repo.
+Once you do this, you should follow the Democritus Project's [contribution guide][contribution-guide].

 Then you can both *test* and *lint* this project using the docker-compose commands below!